-College Readiness - scholarships for mba students
+College Readiness - stem fellowships

 The lack of college readiness is a national problem, and is directly related to the preparation students receive—or do not receive—in high school.
 Even students who complete a college prep curriculum may not gain the advanced critical thinking skills that colleges expect of their first year students.
 Remedial coursework means a longer time to degree and a higher cost—stumbling blocks that can prevent underserved students from ultimately completing their college education, if they even finish high school and go to college.